Sraw/http_api_exporter/README.md

 ## API

 Class __SimpleApiServer__:
-* The simplist api server.
+* The simplest api server.
 Designed to easily bind functions to routes' post method.
     * __\_\_init\_\___(function\_dict=None, welcome\_page="Python APIs are providing.", debug=False) :
         * Initialize the class.
             * __function\_dict__ : A dictionary which is composed by "Route" as keys and functions as values.